alibaba/hooks/docs/faq/index.en-US.md

 # FAQ

 Here are the frequently asked questions about Umi Hooks, you should look up before you ask in the community or create a new issue.

+### Can I only use Umi Hooks in ant design?

+You can use umi hooks anywhere, with any component library.Although our examples are based on ant design, it does not mean that our Hooks can only be used with ant design.

 ### When I use Umi Hooks, I get an error `regeneratorRuntime is not defined`, how can I solve it?